How brain inflammation can be controlled? Learn easy steps to practice at home

-The concept of inflammation in your brain is a bit terrifying to say the least.
+The concept of brain inflammation is a bit terrifying, to say the least.
 In cases of extreme brain swelling, a virus or pathogen is likely to blame and would manifest with severe symptoms.
 However, slight neuroinflammation is more common than you may think.

 What exactly is inflammation?

-In appropriate proportions inflammation serves as a protectant and is beneficial to the body.
-However, when these signals are overactive or inflammation becomes too persistent throughout, this can harm organs, the digestive tract, increase incidences of heart disease and cancer, disrupt sleep and mood, and virtually can damage any necessary bodily process or system (1).
+Inappropriate proportions inflammation serves as a protectant and is beneficial to the body.
+However, when these signals are overactive or inflammation becomes too persistent throughout, this can harm organs, the digestive tract, increase incidences of heart disease and cancer, disrupt sleep and mood, and virtually can damage any necessary bodily process or system.

 Acute vs. Chronic Inflammation

 Acute inflammation occurs in response to injury or recognition of an unwanted pathogen.
 Chronic inflammation is more complex, and can often be traced back to lifestyle habits.